edrisranjbar/edrisranjbar/README.md

 # 💫 About Me:
 Hi there ✋,
 I am a back-end developer with experience in PHP and Python programming languages.
 I have been coding for 7 years and have a strong understanding of web development.
 I work remotely as a freelance developer and I'm always seeking new opportunities to enhance my skills and knowledge.

-In addition to my work in the tech industry, I am also a travel enthusiast and enjoy spending my weekends exploring nature.
-I believe in teamwork and collaboration, and I believe that a positive and constructive approach to problem-solving is key to success.

 If you would like to work together, please feel free to contact me at [edris.qeshm2@gmail.com](mailto:edris.qeshm2@gmail.com).